Treatments for genital warts

 Where do male genital warts appear?

-In men, genital warts can appear on the penis, scrotum, testicles, anus, groin and thighs.
+In men, genital warts can appear on the penis ( shaft and/or base), scrotum, testicles, anus, groin and thighs.

 What do penile warts on men look like?